 Few ancient myths are as adaptable to current feminist, anti-patriarchal, anti-colonialist or capitalist-critical discourses, as ambiguous and mutable as the story of the abduction of Europa by Zeus.
 The contributions are complemented by seven poets from the younger generation who are also working on retellings of the myth.
 Has the great utopian promise of Europe already given way to disillusionment and frustration?
 What hope-giving poetic narrative, what resistant counter-myths can now be set against the end of illusions?
-Twenty answers to these questions can be read on poesiefestival.org in mid-September.
+Sixteen answers to these questions can be read on poesiefestival.org in mid-September.

 Project leader: Felix Schiller, Matthias Kniep

 Literaturexpress is kindly supported by the Goethe-Institut Madrid, the Embassy of Portugal, the Stiftung Preußische Seehandlung and the Slovenian Cultural Institute.

 with Ana Luísa Amaral (Portugal), Juri Andruchowytsch (Ukraine), Anna Davtyan (Armenia), Marija Dejanović (Croatia), Tatiana Faia (United Kingdom), László Garaczi (Hungary), Anne Haverty (Ireland), Felicitas Hoppe (Germany), Konstantina Korryvanti (Greece), Mariët Meester (Netherlands), Astra Papachristodoulou (United Kingdom), Alberto Porlan Villaescusa (Spain), Tomasz Różycki (Poland), Aleš Šteger (Slovenia), Nenad Veličković (Bosnia & Herzegovina), Christina Viragh (Switzerland)